effrosyni-papanastasiou/GNNPapers/README.md

 - Method: An attention mechanism, which consists of the intra-attention and inter-gate module, was designed to obtain and fuse the temporal and structural information learned from the observed period of the cascade.
 Step 1: Input embedding.
 Cascade graph: set of cascade paths that are sampled through multiple random walk processes.
 Feed into a gated recurrent neural network to obtain the hidden representation.
+Each node in the sequence is represented as a one-hot vector, q ∈ RN , where N is the total number oIn the case of Task 2, we expect AMI and ARI scores to slightly decrease w.r.t.
+Task 1, as models will only observe incomplete versions of the graphs when learning embedding spaces.
+Task 2 will further assess whether empirically improving community detection inevitably leads to deteriorating the original good performances of GAE and VGAE models on link prediction.
+As our proposed Modularity-Inspired GAE and VGAE are designed for joint link prediction and community detection, we expect them to 1) reach comparable (or, ideally, identical) AUC/AP link prediction scores w.r.t. standard GAE and VGAE, while 2) reaching better community detection scores.
+4.1.3.
+Details on Models
+For the aforementioned evaluation tasks and graphs, we will compare the performances of our proposed Modularity-Aware GAE and VGAE models to standard GAE and VGAE and to several other baselines.
+All results reported below will verify d = 16, i.e., all node embedding models will learn embedding vectors zi of dimension 16.
+We also tested models with d ∈ {32, 64} by including them in our grid search space and reached similar conclusions to the d = 16 setting (we report and further discuss the impact of d in Section 4.2.
+Note, the dimension d is a selectable parameter in our public implementation, permitting direct model training on any node embedding dimension).
+Modularity-Aware GAE and VGAE.
+We trained two versions of our Modularity-Aware GAE and VGAE: one with the linear encoder described in Section 3.2.2, and one with the 2-layer GCN encoder ( GCN(2)).
+The latter encoder includes a 32-dimensional hidden layer.
-Each node in the sequence is represented as a one-hot vector, q ∈ RN , where N is the total number of nodes in G. Before we feed the one-hot vector into GRU, we first covert each of them into a low-dimensional dense vector x by a embedding matrix W x ∈ RH ×N : x = Wx q where H is an adjustable dimension of embedding.
+We recall that link prediction is perfof nodes in G. Before we feed the one-hot vector into GRU, we first covert each of them into a low-dimensional dense vector x by a embedding matrix W x ∈ RH ×N : x = Wx q where H is an adjustable dimension of embedding.
 Step 2: feed the sequence into GRU to generate sequential hidden states.
 We adopt the bi-directional GRU where a forward GRU reads the sequence node by node, from left to right, and generates a sequence of forward hidden vectors .
 Similarly, a backward GRU reads from right to left, node by node and generates a sequence of backward hidden vectors [←− h k i ].
 This encoder can be used to simulate the process of information flow during a diffusion.
 For the i-th node in the sequence, the updated hidden state is computed as the concatenation of the forward and back- ward hidden vectors:
 step 3: extracting temporal representation.
 Similarly, a backward GRU reads from right to left, node by node and generates a sequence of backward hidden vectors [←− h k i ].
 This encoder can be used to simulate the process of information flow during a diffusion.
 For the i-th node in the sequence, the updated hidden state is computed as the concatenation of the forward and back- ward hidden vectors: